Home Compare SO vs WTRG

 The Southern Company vs Essential Utilities: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Essential Utilities carrying a narrow edge on stability.
-The Southern Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward The Southern Company, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with Essential Utilities, but the market is not currently confirming it.
+The Southern Company holds the cleaner structural position, with the lead spread across stability and growth.
+Essential Utilities still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward Essential Utilities, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with The Southern Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.